Exciting: Park Hyatt Kuala Lumpur Now Open, 100+ Floors Up

 Park Hyatt Kuala Lumpur Park Lounge

-The hotel will have a floor dedicated to wellness, and will include a destination spa with six treatment rooms, a sauna, a steam room, a 30-meter indoor infinity pool, and a fitness center.
+The hotel has a floor dedicated to wellness, and includes a destination spa with six treatment rooms, a sauna, a steam room, a 30-meter indoor infinity pool, and a fitness center.

 Park Hyatt Kuala Lumpur pool